KelahKelah/codeville/wk2-conditionals-and-loops/README.md

 the body and increment again.
 This happens repeatedly until i is equal to 3.
 At this point, the condition is false (3 is not less than 3), so we exit the loop.

+## ASSIGNMENT
+Read up about switch

+## `EXERCISE`

+Building a  grading system Using conditionals
+Building a multiplication table using a loops